ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 Malware and antivirus scan

 ClamWin offers both manual and scheduled scans.
-The scheduling offers a lot of flexibility, which helps you choose when you want your computer looked after.
+The scheduling offers a lot of flexibility, which lets you control when scans run.

 ClamWin also lets you schedule antivirus scans.

 ClamWin doesn't offer the usual "quick" vs. "full" scan that we're used to seeing nowadays.
-Instead you can choose to scan any programs or files that are currently in your computer's memory OR scan a certain file or set of files.
-The memory scan is equivalent to a quick scan, where scanning your entire drive is closer to a full scan.
+Instead you can choose to scan any programs or files that are currently in your computer's memory or scan a certain file or set of files.
+The memory scan is equivalent to a quick scan, while scanning your entire drive is closer to a full scan.

 Although it may take a while to complete a scan, it thoroughly scans your computer’s hard drive, memory, or files for viruses.
 It can even check your emails.